Snapchat/KeyDB-docs/docs/commands.md

 pushes to it or until `timeout` is reached.
 A `timeout` of zero can be used to block indefinitely.

+As per KeyDB 6.2.0, BRPOPLPUSH is considered deprecated.
+Please prefer `BLMOVE` in new code.

 See `RPOPLPUSH` for more information.

 #### Return: